 Equity instruments are measured at FVTPL.
 The fair value of these equity instruments is measured based on valuation techniques which consider the value of the Group's claim to the underlying assets of the entity.
 Changes in fair value are recognised in the statement of comprehensive income as part of other income/(expenses).
 Equity instruments are separately disclosed in the statement of financial position.
-Distributions from equity instruments are recognised in the statement of comprehensive income/(expenses) at the date they are declared and approved for payment.
+Distributions from equity instruments are recognised in the statement of comprehensive income as part of other income/(expenses) at the date they are declared and approved for payment.